Karl Popper: Falsification and the problem of induction

 Among his contributions to philosophy is his claim to have solved the philosophical problem of induction.
 He states that while there is no way to prove that the sun will rise, it is possible to formulate the theory that every day the sun will rise; if it does not rise on some particular day, the theory will be falsified and will have to be replaced by a different one.
-Until that day, there is no need to reject the assumption that the theory is true.
+Until such a falsifying instance occurs, there is, for Popper, no need to reject the tentative acceptance of the theory, even though it is never justified in an inductive sense.
 Nor is it rational according to Popper to make instead the more complex assumption that the sun will rise until a given day, but will stop doing so the day after, or similar statements with additional conditions.
 Such a theory would be true with higher probability because it cannot be attacked so easily: